Training and Service Activities

 Crisis Intervention/On-Call Coverage

 Interns provide crisis intervention and consultation to students, faculty, staff, and families of students.
 The majority of crisis intervention is provided during regular business hours to "walk in" students in immediate distress.
-In order to equalize crises across the staff, the Student Counseling Center utilizes a crisis management database.
-Interns will be incorporated into the crisis rotation.
+Interns will cover a weekly two hour walk-in crisis block.
 Additionally, staff provide on-call after-hours crisis intervention.
 This occurs on a weekly rotating basis.
-Interns will be incorporated in the crisis rotation when it is deemed appropriate.
-Supervisory assistance is an integral part of on-call coverage.
+Interns will be incorporated in the after hours crisis rotation when it is deemed appropriate.
+Supervisory assistance is an integral part of all crisis coverage.

 Psychological assessment services are offered to clients on an as needed basis.
 Interns are required to provide at least two full batteries during the internship year.
 One battey will be a LD/ADHD assessment.
 The Student Counseling Center has a variety of instruments available to interns (e.g., PAI, WAIS-IV, WIAT-II, Rorschach, TAT, Behavioral Rating Scales, Neuropsych Screening Tests).
 There are also computer scoring programs available for certain assessments.